 Nursing home staff are advised to administer the drugs as needed without consulting a doctor.
 Further, Illinois does not require nursing home residents consent for each psychotropic drug administered.
 According to a December 19, 2009 Chicago Tribune report, in the nine years from 2001 to 2010, psychotropic medications were administered to hundreds of nursing home patients without seeking their consent.
 The Illinois task force’s efforts led to historic legislation in 2010.
 Senate Bill 326 (Public Act 096-1372) is helping to transform the nursing home system of admission and screening in Illinois.

 If you suspect nursing home abuse is affecting your loved one, contact an experienced nursing home attorney.
-At Gainsberg Law P.C., our Chicago nursing home lawyers have been protecting seniors for more than 20 years.
+At Gainsberg Injury and Accident Lawyers, our Chicago nursing home lawyers have been protecting seniors for more than 20 years.
 We fight to show a nursing home facility was negligent or allowed staff to commit abuse.
 To discuss any nursing home mistreatment, call our office at 312-600-9585 or complete our contact form today.